mads-hartmann/mads-hartmann.com/sites/computer.mads-hartmann.com/src/pages/index.md

 <h2>1Password</h2>
 <p>I use <a href="https://1password.com/">1Password</a> for all my personal passwords, credit cards, credentials, and so on.
 I Install it using the App Store.</p>
 <h2>Setting Up a New Mac</h2>
+<p><em>This was from the last time I configured a Mac from scratch.
+If I were to do it today I don’t think I’d use Nix as the “global” package manager but just rely on Homebrew instead; I haven’t really seen any benefit from using Nix for system-wide packages.</em></p>
 <h3>Setting up Nix</h3>
 <p>To install Nix I do need some basic development tools installed like <code>git</code>, <code>curl</code> and so on:</p>
 <pre><code class="language-bash">xcode-select --install